saosebastiao/drv_frontend/README.md

 If there are methods or api calls that need to be called in a specific view, it will be exposed as a method on the model.
 For example, a submit button may call a method on the model which submits the `async` POST request, `await`s the response, checks for errors, etc.

+## SCSS, Layout, and Style Preferences

+* I like to keep layout and CSS as decoupled from the HTML as possible, as it helps keep the code readable and understandable for me.
+Since this is a React app, there is some amount of coupling, but I'd like to minimize that.
+I strongly prefer using CSS selectors in CSS files over using CSS-in-javascript, and keeping source files as closely scoped as possible to the React Component they affect.

+* I guess bootstrap is okay, but I don't want this to look like I just slapped bootrstrap on it and called it good.
+It would be up to you if you want to use a different framework (I like what I see from PureCSS, Bulma, Bourbon, Compass, Skeleton).

+* I prefer forms of interactivity that work well with React and minimize the javascript necessary (Bootstrap modals, for example, require jquery, which doesn't play nicely with React).
+I'm ready and willing to sacrifice flashiness for simplicity.

+* I need your strong experience to guide the decision making on layout and design.
+We may need to discuss your plans and ideas before working on them, but I will likely defer to your expertise unless I find something objectionable.
+In particular, the auction and spot market pages will require a lot of information in order for promoters to make decisions, which means a bad design could lead to information overload, confusion, and ultiminately unhappy customers.
+I really need guidance on how to solve that problem.

+* I really need to keep things lightweight and fast.
+I don't want this app to be a burden to use on a mobile device.
+And due to the time-sensitive interactive nature of the auctions, high latency and bad hiccups will affect customer satisfaction.
+I might need your help getting an optimized production build configuration which leaves out unnecessary and unused framework code and loads/renders quickly.

+* Please maintain your code progress on a branch with your name.
+I'll create the branch and give limited access for you to push to just that branch.
+I keep a branch named danny for my work, and it effectively functions as a development branch.
+In order for you to keep up with my development, you'll need to pull and merge frequently into your branch.
+When you'd like me to take a look at your progress, I'll pull your branch and build in place to see it.